muhammadut/Credit-Risk-Modelling-Kaggle-Dataset/README.md

 This github project uses the dataset from Kaggle: "Give me some credit" https://www.kaggle.com/c/GiveMeSomeCredit

 I have have done this project to practise my data science skills.
-It is my first attempt to tackle at a "real" world dataset problem.
+It is my first attempt to tackle a "real" world dataset problem.